OpenKore/openkore/plugins/needs-review/wait4party/trunk/doc/README.txt

 Copy the plugin to the plugins folder on openkore open sys.txt (control folder ) and change:

+USE:
+wait4party is used to make master wait for slave when it stopped for any reason maybe casting a skill , or sitting, it will wait for slave. solves most problems of "lose master , calculating route to" and other stuffs VERY RECOMMENDED for party of master and slave

+How to Install:
+Copy the plugin to the plugins folder on openkore open sys.txt (control folder ) and change:
 ###### Bus system settings ######
 # Whether to enable the bus system.
 bus 1   # MAKE SURE IT'S 1